 The University of Mississippi School of Pharmacy is one of the top-funded pharmacy schools in the country.
 The funds enable faculty and students to conduct internationally competitive health-related research in state-of-the-art laboratories.

-Our graduate students have opportunities to conduct research under the guidance of scientists within our Research Institute of Pharmaceutical Sciences, which comprises two major nationally and internationally renowned entities: the National Center for Natural Products Research and the Center for Pharmaceutical Marketing and Management and the Pii Center for Pharmaceutical Technology.
+Our graduate students have opportunities to conduct research under the guidance of scientists within our Research Institute of Pharmaceutical Sciences, which comprises three major nationally and internationally renowned entities: the National Center for Natural Products Research, the Center for Pharmaceutical Marketing and Management and the Pii Center for Pharmaceutical Technology.